-If, you can not find the country and ISP in the list below; you can select "Others".
+If, you can not find the country and ISP in the list below; you can select "Others", and then input the "VPI" and "VCI" and Connection Type.

 STEP 2: SELECT INTERNET CONNECTION TYPE

 Select the appropriate Internet connection type based on the information provided to you by your ISP.